TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/key-concepts/key-concepts.md

 For the Tyk Dashboard, Tyk Operator functions as a system user, bound by Organisation and RBAC rules.

-During start up, Tyk Operator looks for these keys from `tyk-operator-conf` secret or from the environment variables (listed in the table below) and uses these credentials to connect to Tyk.
+During start up, Tyk Operator looks for these keys from `tyk-operator-conf` secret or from the environment variables (listed in the table below).

 | Key or Environment Variable | Description  |
 |:-----|:-------------|